Ironikus/wp-webhooks/readme.txt

 * The trigger callbacks did not return a value in case a filter or shortcode callback was given
 * The Shop URL on the plugin overview page was broken
 * Prevent undefined variable notice on the "Send Data" & "Receive Data" tab if default values are used
+* The "User updated" and "User created" webhook triggers returned a wrongly formatted variable key if a multisite was used
+* Prevent the file helpers to add absolute path on top of each other
+* Optimize file helpers and fix issues for the file actions of the WordPress integration

 **For developers:**